somedevfox/ModShot-Nova/README.md

 Previously, C extensions were very jank with ModShot, **however** now you can use a C extension right from your own Ruby install!
 (Provided the version is the same, and the msys2 evironment is the same.
 I'll get back to this later.)

+## Using clang

+//TODO

-## Build options
+## FMOD

-Unfortunately because of the way ModShot is set up, you will need to pass build options to Make **and** Meson, if it pertains to dependencies. (ruby ver, opt level, etc.)
+FMOD support is very... interesting.
+It involves a lot of licensing, legalese, etc.
+If you want to enable FMOD support, download FMOD and extract the zip into a folder named `fmod`.
+You will then need to pass `-Dfmod=true` as an option.

+ModShot should handle everything from there, it's up to you to follow the FMOD license.

 # Options